 If your garden is particularly susceptible to collecting surface water and feel you need an additional drainage source you could add a French drain to the base of the wall, this requires you digging a small trench, adding a perforated drainage pipe, which will needs to be directed away from the wall to either a main drain or to somewhere where it can easily soak away.
 Then simply fill with Type 1 or subbase and cover.
 The illustration below takes a cross section of a WoodBlocX wall, showing how to effectively add drainage behind the main structure.

-Permeable liners or damp-proof membranes (DPM) are the best choice for our retaining walls.
-All of our products are built in the same way, from a series of small BlocX that slot together, this leaves lots of very small gaps that allow water to escape and air to flow through our structures, so we recommend installing a breathable liner that covers the inside of the wall completely.
+Damp-proof membrane (DPM) is the best choice for our retaining walls.
+All of our products are built in the same way, from a series of small BlocX that slot together, this leaves lots of very small gaps that allow water to escape and air to flow through our structures, so we recommend installing a liner that covers the inside of the wall completely.

 We recommend fitting them just before you add the capping to finish your retaining wall build.
 Your liner needs to be attached to the structure and the best way to do this is by lining an edge up with the final layer of BlocX and, using a stanley knife or tough garden scissors, cut small incisions into the liner so it can be slotted overs the dowels and held in place, then you can place it over the entire interior of the wall and over the buttresses.
 You may need several sheets to complete this process depending on the length of your wall.